Australian Society of Plastic Surgeons Breast Implant Information Update, Click Here.

 - Breast Implant Revision Cost

 What Is Breast Implant Revision?

 Breast Implant Revision is usually only necessary many years after having initial breast implant surgery.
 However revision may be needed for those who have developed problems, or are unhappy with their results from previous surgery.

 Breast Augmentation is one of the most commonly performed cosmetic plastic surgery procedures in Australia, with most patients getting excellent results and happy with their outcome for many years.
 Unfortunately, all breast implants have a limited lifespan of around 15-20 years and eventually need to be replaced.
 This is one of the single largest reasons that women opt for breast implant revision.

-It should be noted that this surgery is generally more complicated than the initial insertion surgery, and it needs to be handled by an experienced plastic surgeon who can advice you on the best course of action to best meet your needs.
+It should be noted that breast implant revision surgery is generally more complicated than the initial insertion surgery, and it needs to be handled by an experienced plastic surgeon who can advise you on the best course of action to best meet your needs.

 - The implant has moved out of position, or is rippled or wrinkled

 - Are disappointed with implant size, usually undersized